melodyhway/Analysis-of-Nonprofit-Donations/README.md

 * 80% of donations come from foundations at an accumulated $5M worth of donations.

 * 7.22% of donations were made by Individual donors at $500K.
-While individuals donoars make up a smaller percentage of the total doantions, they are still impactful to the organization.
-It shows the community putreach efforts are very impactful in garnering financial support for the organization.
-This means that the organziation should both focus on developing foundational partnerships and encourage individual donations at the same time.
+While individuals donors make up a smaller percentage of the total donations, they are still impactful to the organization.
+It shows community outreach efforts are very impactful in garnering financial support for the organization.
+This means that the organization should both focus on developing foundational partnerships and encourage individual donations at the same time.
-* Recommendations: I would suggest that in order to encourage individual donations. the organization could focus campaign efforts throughout the local community both in person and online through small social media campaigns.
+* Recommendations: I would suggest that in order to encourage individual donations, the organization could focus campaign efforts throughout the local community both in person and online through small social media campaigns or other methods.

 * Note: Planned Giving donations are often one-time gifts made in advance following a donor plan.
 Since it is a one-off donation, further analysis may not yield significant results for future projections.
 Therefore, we will only focus on our top three constituent types: **foundation, individual, and corporate donors**.